raspberrypilearning/mapping-data/en/step_2.md

 The gross domestic product (GDP) of a country measures the size of its economy.
 Countries with larger GDPs are usually richer.
 The columns of the data are:

  - The name of the region
- - What the total GDP of that region was
+ - The total GDP of that region

 Here is an example of the data in this file: